Job Title: Senior Director, Public Policy and Governance

-Gary Pflugrath joined IFAC in 2011 and assumed his current role as Director, Public Policy and Regulation, in January 2013.
-In this role, Mr. Pflugrath has responsibility for the public policy and regulation function of IFAC, which, as the global organization representing the accountancy profession, researches and represents the views of the profession and its stakeholders.
+Dr. Gary Pflugrath joined IFAC in 2011 and commenced his current role as Senior Director, Public Policy and Governance, in March 2018.
+In this role, Dr. Pflugrath has responsibility for the public policy and regulation function of IFAC, which, as the global organization representing the accountancy profession, researches and represents the views of the profession and its stakeholders.
 IFAC takes a leadership position on public interest issues where the accountancy profession’s expertise is most relevant.

-Mr. Pflugrath holds a Bachelor of Business (Accounting) Degree from Chisholm Institute of Technology (now Monash University) and a Master of Business Administration Degree from the University of Melbourne.
-He received his Doctorate of Philosophy (Ph.D.) from UNSW in 2008.
+Dr. Pflugrath holds a Bachelor of Business (Accounting) Degree, (Chisholm Institute of Technology, now Monash University), and a Master of Business Administration Degree (University of Melbourne).
+He received his Doctorate of Philosophy (PhD) from UNSW in 2008.
 He has published referred articles in several academic journals, including Auditing: A Journal of Practice and Theory, the Journal of Business Ethics, and the International Journal of Auditing.
-Mr. Pflugrath has been a CPA in Australia for more than twenty years.
+Dr. Pflugrath has been a CPA in Australia for more than twenty years.